 So, as the experts, we want to educate and remind business owners of your obligations to your female colleagues under the current South African legislation.

 Whilst the law does not actually specify that employers have to provide sanitary bins, it does specify how sanitary waste must be disposed of in the following legislation:

-- The Occupational Health & Safety Act, 85 of 1993
+The Occupational Health & Safety Act, 85 of 1993

-- The National Environmental Management: Waste Act, 59 of 2008.
+The National Environmental Management: Waste Act, 59 of 2008.

 The National Regulations on Health Care Risk Waste (NEMWA, act 59 of 2008)

 How should sanitary waste be disposed?

-The Occupational Health & Safety Act, 85 of 1993 states that commercial or industrial volumes of sanitary waste may not enter the general municipal waste stream and therefore commercial sanitary waste must follow the requirements for healthcare risk waste.
+The Occupational Health & Safety Act, 85 of 1993 states that commercial or industrial volumes of sanitary waste may not enter the general municipal waste stream and commercial sanitary waste must therefore follow the requirements for Healthcare Risk Waste (HRW).

 If sanitary waste is dumped at uncertified landfills, or in an untreated state, it poses a significant risk to workers on those sites.
-There is also the very real risk of groundwater contamination should rain fall on untreated sanitary waste.
+There is also the very real risk of groundwater contamination should rainfall on untreated sanitary waste.

 Whilst there is no legal limitation on flushing that volume of tampons down the toilet, common sense tells us that this is definitely a sub-optimal solution.
 Tampons are a major cause of plumbing hassles, as they cause blockages which usually require the services of a plumber to resolve.
 They also land up on beaches, creating a horrible pollution problem.